A matching decoder for bivariate bicycle codes: Soft information

 Belief propagation (BP) utilizes message passing between nodes of the code tanner graph based on the syndrome of a given shot in order to update the error priors.
 In cases where the error mechanisms with priors above a certain threshold satisfy the syndrome, we say that BP has converged.

 BP can sometimes converge incorrectly.
 The convergence rate and accuracy is based on a number of internal choices which include (1) the initial prior assigned to all qubits.
 (2) the max number of BP iterations allowed, and (3) the BP variant used.
 Throughout this work,we use the \texttt{min-sum} BP subroutine, and set the \texttt{ms-scaling-factor=0}.
+These settings ensure no logically incorrect convergences for low-weight errors.
 We empirically found a prior of $3/144$ to function well for the exhaustive search in \cref{table:grossexh}.

 We can further analyze the number of errors of each weight for which BP does not converge.
 This data is presented in \cref{fig:bpconvergence}.
 Clearly, for the hyperparameters stated while decoding BB144, it makes sense to use over 500 iterations of BP, as only weight-5 errors are left for the secondary subroutine to correct.